fluttercommunity/android_id/README.md

 ## Important

-Please note that on `Android 8` and above, the `Android ID` is not unique per device, but also per signing key the app was built with:
+Please note that on `Android 8` and above, the `Android ID` is not only unique per device, but also per signing key the app was built with:

 <blockquote>
 On Android 8.0 (API level 26) and higher versions of the platform, a 64-bit number (expressed as a hexadecimal string), <b>unique to each combination of app-signing key, user, and device.</b>